Mettler-Toledo International Earnings Call Transcripts

 -

 Q1 2025 saw solid underlying growth in laboratory and process analytics, with margin expansion offsetting tariff headwinds.
-Guidance reflects cautious volume outlook, especially in China, and ongoing mitigation of $115M in annualized tariff costs through supply chain and pricing actions.
+Guidance reflects cautious volume outlook, especially in China, and ongoing mitigation of $115M in annualized tariff costs.
+Adjusted EPS for 2025 is forecast at $41.25-$42, with free cash flow of $860M.

 -